sHaViNX/Steganography_Project/README.md

 # My_First
-This is my first one
+This is based on image steganography.
+You can encrypt a text in an image and then decrypt it as well